Sun Ce's conquests in Jiangdong: Campaign against Yan Baihu, bandits and the Shanyue

 When Sun Ce defeated Wang Lang, the Prime Minister Cao Cao appointed Chen Yu (陳瑀) from Haixi (southeast of present-day Guannan County, Jiangsu) the Administrator of Wu Commandery.
 Chen Yu secretly plotted to ally with Yan Baihu to attack Sun Ce.
-However, Sun Ce sent an naval detachment led by Lü Fan to launch a surprise attack against Chen Yu while he defeated Yan Baihu.
+However, Sun Ce sent a naval detachment led by Lü Fan to launch a surprise attack against Chen Yu while he defeated Yan Baihu.
 Chen Yu was quickly driven out and fled to join Yuan Shao, whose territory was far away from Sun's.

 In 198, Yuan Shu sent a messenger to Zu Lang, a bandit leader in Danyang Commandery, promising to grant him an official post if he would oppose Sun Ce.
 Previously, after Liu Yao's defeat, Taishi Ci escaped to the hills around present-day Wuhu City.
 He appointed himself as the Administrator of Danyang Commandery and moved to Jing County, where he amassed a large number of Shanyue followers.

 After pacifying eastern Danyang Commandery, Sun Ce led his troops to attack Zu Lang at Lingyang County (west of present-day Taiping County, Anhui) and captured him.
 Although Sun Ce almost lost his life in an earlier battle against Zu Lang before he started his conquests, he spared Zu Lang and allowed him to serve as his subordinate.
 Later, Sun Ce defeated Taishi Ci at Yongli County (in present-day Jing County, Anhui) and captured him.
 Sun Ce freed Taishi Ci and succeeded in persuading him to be his subordinate.
 When Sun Ce's army marched back in triumph, both Taishi Ci and Zu Lang were in the lead.
 With his victory, Sun Ce gained control over the six counties west of Jing County and fully secured three commanderies in the Jiangdong region.

 Around the time, Liu Yao had died of illness in Yuzhang Commandery, leaving behind more than 10,000 followers.
 Sun Ce sent Taishi Ci to recruit them, saying that it was purely voluntary for Liu Yao's men to join him.
 When Sun Ce asked Taishi Ci how many men he wanted to bring along with him, the latter replied that he needed only ten men.
 Sun Ce's aides suspected that Taishi Ci would not return, but Sun Ce said that if Taishi Ci deserted him, he would have no one else to turn to.
 Sun Ce personally saw Taishi Ci off, held his hand and asked him when he would come back.
 Taishi Ci replied that he would return within 60 days.
 As promised, Taishi Ci did return on time and brought along with him several of Liu Yao's followers.